BasicWolf/zblog/src/content/articles/2023-12-16-mythical-man-months/mythical-man-months.rst

 :date: 2024-03-19 21:42
 :summary:
    .. image:: {static}mythical-man-months-book-cover.webp
-      :width: 30%
       :align: center
-      :alt: "Then Mythical Man-Months" by Frederic Brooks book cover
+      :alt: "Then Mythical Man-Months" by Frederic Broogks book cover
       :target: {filename}mythical-man-months.rst

    As the year 2023 was coming to an end, I finally had some time to recap